bozsahin/cogs517-philosophy-of-cogsci/README.md

 <b> The course is now online, thanks to C19.

 Weekly flow of the course: 1) I put the week's lecture video up in youtube.
 2) You watch it before our Q&A meeting (synch) point, which is class time.
 We discuss the topics of the week, and questions.
 3) You do a short quiz on the week's topics, take home and solo work.
+4) Presentations of papers are done at our synch time.
+We record them to be put on line, but synch attendance is required.
 </b>

 The repo includes lecture notes, papers, and syllabus (this file).